-- delay or failure in reaching agreement with the EMA, MHRA, FDA or a comparable foreign regulatory authority on a trial that we want to execute: - delay or failure in obtaining authorization to commence a trial or inability to comply with conditions imposed by a regulatory authority regarding the design of a clinical study; - delays in reaching, or failure to reach, agreement on acceptable clinical trial contracts or clinical trial protocols with prospective trial sites; - delays or failure in completing formulation development and manufacturing work as a prerequisite to commencing cGMP manufacture of clinical trial material; - inability, delay, or failure in identifying and maintaining a sufficient number of trial sites, many of which may already be engaged in other clinical programs; - delay or failure in recruiting and enrolling suitable subjects to participate in a trial; - delay or failure in having subjects complete a trial or return for post-treatment follow-up; - clinical sites and investigators deviating from trial protocol, failing to conduct the trial in accordance with regulatory requirements, or dropping out of a trial; - lack of adequate funding to continue the clinical trial, including the incurrence of unforeseen costs due to enrollment delays, requirements to conduct additional clinical studies and increased expenses associated with the services of our contract research organizations ("CROs") and other third parties; - clinical trials of our product candidates may produce negative or inconclusive results, and we may decide, or regulators may require us, to conduct additional clinical trials or abandon product development programs; - the number of patients required for clinical trials of our product candidates may be larger than we anticipate, enrollment in these clinical trials may be slower than we anticipate, or participants may drop out of these clinical trials at a higher rate than we anticipate; - delays or difficulties in the enrollment of patients that our product candidates are designed to target; - our third-party contractors may fail to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all: - difficulty partnering with experienced CROs and study sites that can identify patients that our product candidates are designed to target and run our clinical trials effectively; - regulators or institutional review boards ("IRBs") may require that we or our investigators suspend or terminate clinical research for various reasons, including noncompliance with regulatory requirements or a finding that the participants are being exposed to unacceptable health risks; - the cost of clinical trials of our product candidates may be greater than we anticipate; - the supply or quality of our product candidates or other materials necessary to conduct clinical trials of our product candidates may be insufficient or inadequate; or - changes in governmental regulations or administrative actions.
+- delay or failure in reaching agreement with the FDA, EMA, MHRA or a comparable foreign regulatory authority on a trial design that we want to execute; - delay or failure in obtaining authorization to commence a trial or inability to comply with conditions imposed by a regulatory authority regarding the scope or design of a clinical trial; - · delays in reaching, or failure to reach, agreement on acceptable clinical trial contracts or clinical trial protocols with prospective trial sites; - delays in completing formulation development and manufacturing as a prerequisite to commencing clinical work; - inability, delay, or failure in identifying and maintaining a sufficient number of trial sites, many of which may already be engaged in other clinical programs; - delay or failure in recruiting and enrolling suitable subjects to participate in a trial; - delay or failure in having subjects complete a trial or return for post-treatment follow-up; - clinical sites and investigators deviating from trial protocol, failing to conduct the trial in accordance with regulatory requirements, or dropping out of a trial; - lack of adequate funding to continue the clinical trial, including the incurrence of unforeseen costs due to enrollment delays, requirements to conduct additional clinical trials and increased expenses associated with the services of our contract research organizations ("CROs") and other third parties; - clinical trials of our product candidates may produce negative or inconclusive results, and we may decide, or regulators may require us, to conduct additional clinical trials or abandon product development programs; - the number of patients required for clinical trials of our product candidates may be larger than we anticipate, enrollment in these clinical trials may be slower than we anticipate, or participants may drop out of these clinical trials at a higher rate than we anticipate; - we may experience delays or difficulties in the enrollment of patients that our product candidates are designed to target;

+- our third-party contractors may fail to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all; - we may have difficulty partnering with experienced CROs and study sites that can identify patients that our product candidates are designed to target and run our clinical trials effectively; - regulators or IRBs may require that we or our investigators suspend or terminate clinical research for various reasons, including noncompliance with regulatory requirements or a finding that the participants are being exposed to unacceptable health risks; - the cost of clinical trials of our product candidates may be greater than we anticipate; - the supply or quality of our product candidates or other materials necessary to conduct clinical trials of our product candidates may be insufficient or inadequate; or - there may be changes in governmental regulations or administrative actions.
+In addition, our development and commercialization activities could be harmed or delayed by a shutdown of the U.S. government, including the FDA.
+For example, a prolonged shutdown may significantly delay the FDA's ability to timely review and process any submissions we may file or cause other regulatory delays, which could materially and adversely affect our business.